-PVC is one such polymer that cannot be processed without compounding.Although standardizing formulation and carrying out mixing, it is still observed that we do not get the repeatability in terms of processing as well as properties of PVC products.
-This happens because the quality of ingredients of the compound, including PVC is variable.
-Most of the PVC processors rely on supplier’s test reports.
+PVC is one polymer that cannot be processed without compounding.
+Despite standardizing formulation and carrying out mixing, it is still observed that we do not get the repeatability in terms of processing and properties of PVC products.
+This happens because the quality of ingredients in the compound, including PVC, is variable.
+Most of the PVC processors rely on suppliers’ test reports.

-Organizations try to buy additives at slightly cheaper rates to save money, even if most PVC processors use the same standard formulation, each time there is a change in additive, the formulation needs to be adjusted.
+Organizations try to buy additives at slightly cheaper rates to save money; even if most PVC processors use the same standard formulation, each time there is a change in additive, the formulation needs to be adjusted.

 This leads to:

-- More setting time,
+- More setting time

-- More rework,
+- More rework

-- Inconsistency in properties of the product, and
+- Inconsistency in the product properties

-- Increase in production cost.
+- Increase in production costs